Newly Built Home Exemption

 - you meet the qualifications for the Newly Built Home Exemption,

-- the fair market value of the land plus the cost of the newly built home is:
+- the fair market value of the land plus the cost of the newly built home is $800,000 or less

 - you moved into your home and continued to occupy the property as your principal residence for the remainder of the first year.

-If you move out before the end of the first year, you may be eligible for a partial refund of the tax you paid.
+If you move out before the end of the first year, you may be eligible for a partial refund of the tax you paid based on the number of days you occupied the property.

 If the owner passed away, or the property is transferred because of a separation agreement or a court order under the Family Law Act before the end of the first year, you may still be eligible for a refund.

-To apply for a refund, complete the Newly Built Home Application for Refund (PDF).
+To apply for a refund under the Newly Built Home Exemption, complete the Newly Built Home Application for Refund (PDF).

 You must apply for a refund after the first anniversary of the registration date and within 18 months from the date you registered the property at the Land Title Office.